mku11/Salmon-AES-CTR/samples/JavascriptSamples/README.txt

 - To run the samples in Chrome:
 Deploy this folder to an HTTP server
-For the HTTP vault make sure you have created a vault under the HTTP public directory For the Web Service make sure you're running the Java Web Service start-salmon-ws.bat Navigate to index.html
+For the HTTP vault make sure you have created a vault under the HTTP public directory Also make sure you have setup CORS on your HTTP server For the Web Service make sure you're running the Java Web Service start-salmon-ws.bat Make sure you have setup SSL with a key, if it's self-singed you may need to start Chrome without security to run these samples.
+Navigate to index.html
 Run the samples using the user interface